Alesund More Og Romsdal, Norway Travel Guide

 Accessible taxis can be arranged in advance through local taxi companies.

-Specify your accessibility needs when booking places to stay to secure appropriate rooms.
+Specify your accessibility needs when booking lodging to secure appropriate rooms.

-While many areas are improving, some historical sites and ancient areas may pose accessibility challenges.
-Arranging for specific requirements is always advised.
+While many areas are improving, some historical sites and ancient areas may pose challenges for accessibility.
+Arranging for specific needs is always advised.

-For detailed accessibility information designed for your needs, contact local Norwegian disability organizations before your trip.
+For detailed accessibility information designed for your needs, reach out to local Norwegian disability organizations before your trip.